List of V/Line railway stations

-This is a list of the operating Victorian regional railway stations serviced by V/Line operated trains.
-The stations are located on 13 passenger train lines, which all operate from Southern Cross station in Melbourne, Australia.
+V/Line is the operator of regional rail services in the Australian state of Victoria.
+The stations are located on 13 passenger train lines, which all operate from Southern Cross station in Melbourne.

 Stations listed in bold are terminus stations.
 Frequent services operate to the major regional cities of Ballarat, Bendigo, Geelong, Seymour, and the Latrobe Valley; with a smaller number of services continuing to the end of their respective lines.

 North

 Frequent services operate to Bendigo, with some trains continuing to either Echuca or Swan Hill.

 Bendigo line

 The line continues on from the Sunbury suburban line at Sunbury.